HabibUllah-10/Retail-Customer-Classification/README.md

 ## 3. Customer Distribution Visualization
 Prior to training the models, the data was visualized to understand the distribution of transactions across different regions.

-*(Note: As seen in the graph, the dataset is heavily skewed, with the vast majority of transactions originating from the United Kingdom.)*
+*(Note: Please see the distribution graph file uploaded in this repository.
+As seen in the graph, the dataset is heavily skewed, with the vast majority of transactions originating from the United Kingdom.)*

 ## 4. Machine Learning Models & Evaluation
 Three supervised learning models were trained on the prepared dataset.
 To evaluate their performance on unseen testing data, we calculated their Accuracy Scores and generated Confusion Matrices.